Thinking about an LA to San Diego road trip?

 Since you probably have to go back to Los Angeles in the late afternoon, I would keep the final hours of the trip simple.
 Spending the rest of the day in La Jolla is a good idea.

 If you want to see a bit more, you can make the short drive to Pacific Beach.
 This neighborhood has a pier boardwalk (extending all the way to Mission Beach), and access to Mission Bay.
 If you go, try to make some room in your stomach for the tacos at Oscar’s Mexican Seafood.
-In my opinion, this place serves some of the best tacos this side of the border.
+In my opinion, this place serves some of the best tacos on this side of the border.

 Dinner